ex3ndr/supervoice-enhance/README.md

 Enhancing diffusion neural network for a single speaker speech.

+> [!IMPORTANT]
+> Network was trained using 5s intrevals, but it can work with any length of audio with slightly reduced quality.

 # Features

 * ⚡️ Restoring and improving audio
-* 🎤 16khz mono audio
+* 🎤 24khz mono audio
 * 🤹‍♂️ Can work with unknown languages

 # Usage